matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 __RGB - Red channel thresholding__
 The red channel of the RGB image in BGR channel order is good at detecting white lines.

 After experimenting with values and different combinations, the thresholding techniques were combined using OR operators on __Grad-X, Grad-Y, Saturation__ and __Red channel__ transforms.
+Example results are shown below.
 <br/>
 <img src="./output_images/threshold_00.jpg" width=40% height=40%>
 <img src="./output_images/threshold_01.jpg" width=40% height=40%>
 <img src="./output_images/threshold_06.jpg" width=40% height=40%>
 <img src="./output_images/threshold_07.jpg" width=40% height=40%>
 <br/>
-*A full set of threshold transformed test_images are available here:*
+*A full set of threshold transformed test_images are available here:* __./output_images/threshold_*.jpg__
-__./output_images/threshold_*.jpg__
 <br/>

 #### 4. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for this step is in the fourth section of the IPython notebook __P2.ipynb__ and __birdseye.py__.

-BirdsEyeView class includes methods to transform the perspective of any image to or from a birds-eye view using class methods that use __cv2.getPerspectiveTransform()__ and __cv2.warpPerspective()__.
-My perspective transform uses a hard coded set of polygon points from the straight line view of the road __./test_images/straight-line1.jpg__ to a top-down perspective birds-eye view.
-These points were then verified and adjusted after outputting the results to the screen.
+This code instantiates a BirdsEyeView object with methods **transform_to_birdseye()** and **transform_from_birdseye()** that transform the perspective of any image to or from birds-eye view by using _cv2.warpPerspective()_.
+These perspective transforms use **transform_matrix()** and **inverse_transform_matrix()** methods created from a manually-defined set of source and destination polygon points and then using _cv2.getPerspectiveTransform()_ to define the actual tranformation in each direction.
+The source and destination points were defined by visually inspecting the initial straight line view of the road __./test_images/straight_lines1.jpg__ (which has a known perspective) and seeking to find source and destination points that transform it to a top-down view with nearly straight parallel lines.
+The results below show test_images transformed to birds-eye view using **birdseye.py** and then transformed using **combined_thresholds.py**.

 The following source and destination points were used to feed the transform methods.
 <br/>